bytecodealliance/rfcs/accepted/what-is-considered-a-security-bug.md

 Wasmtime developers, but could nevertheless potentially be leveraged by attackers, helps Wasmtime embedders design and architect their applications appropriately.
-Resuming the above example, if the Wasmtime developers chose not to consider Wasm compilation that fils to terminate as a security vulnerability and advertised that fact, then the Wasmtime embedders might architect their application to compile Wasm in a separate OS process.
+Resuming the above example, if the Wasmtime developers chose not to consider Wasm compilation that fails to terminate as a security vulnerability and advertised that fact, then the Wasmtime embedders might architect their application to compile Wasm in a separate OS process.
 This way they can apply a timeout to compilation and simply kill the process if it hangs.